State Custody related deaths

 HMP Swaleside

-Concerns summary Prison officers were either unaware of or failed to follow instructions requiring them to elicit a response from prisoners upon cell unlocking.
+Concerns summary (AI summary) Prison officers were either unaware of or failed to follow instructions requiring them to elicit a response from prisoners upon cell unlocking.
 They also did not consistently receive or read crucial Prison Service Orders.

 Davin Short